how to stop thinking about the past

 • Impact on overall well-being and life satisfaction

-See also What is a biopsychosocial assessment? (with photos)
+See also What is a Job Bank?

 It’s essential to be mindful of the potential disadvantages of dwelling on the past and take steps to let go, embrace the present moment, and focus on how to stop thinking about the past.